Borderline Mothers: Borderline Personality Disorder's Effects On Children

 Medically reviewed by Nikki Ciletti, M.Ed, LPC

-Updated April 18, 2024by BetterHelp Editorial Team
+Updated October 17, 2024by BetterHelp Editorial Team

-Content warning: Please be advised, the below article might mention trauma-related topics that include abuse which could be triggering to the reader.
-If you or someone you love is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
-Support is available 24/7.
-Please also see our Get Help Now page for more immediate resources.
+Please be advised, the below article might mention trauma-related topics that include suicide, substance use, or abuse which could be triggering to the reader.

 To start understanding this condition, it may be helpful to learn what it means to have a diagnosis of BPD and what tools are available for supporting you, your mother, and your family.
 Note that it isn't your responsibility as a child of someone with borderline personality disorder – regardless of your age – to care for them, especially at the expense of your own needs and mental health.
-Your feelings are as valid as anyone else's, and if being in a situation with a caretaker with BPD harms you, it's okay to reach out for support from a professional or safe loved one.
+Your feelings are as valid as anyone else's, and if being in a situation with a mother with BPD harms you, it's okay to reach out for support from a professional or safe loved one.

 Getty